surfranch/TelegramShillBot/README.md

 - Create a copy of `settings.example.yml` and name it `settings.yml`

+- If this is your 1st time editing a YAML file, we strongly recommend taking 15 minutes to learn about it here: https://gettaurus.org/docs/YAMLTutorial/

 - Fill out the `settings.yml` with your app configuration details
   - **BEFORE**
     ```yaml